The Journey into Darkness

 Order now

-Submission to darkness leads to a change of identity.
-Mr. Kurtz, the Russian, and Marlow all embody this metamorphosis towards a new identity.
+Submission to this darkness leads to a profound transformation of identity.
+Mr. Kurtz, the Russian, and Marlow each embody this metamorphosis in distinct ways as they navigate and confront the implications of their experiences in the Congo.

 The deadline is too short to read someone else's essay